sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

 end: 2026-11-01T23:38:48.944Z
 heading: Think you know the Middle East?
 Think again!
 description: >-
-  **ReOrient 2026 Festival of Short Plays** celebrates the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East.
+  Our signature program returns with an innovative and spirited festival of short plays from or about the Middle East.
 The 30th anniversary lineup is diverse in content and style, with 5 plays selected from 83 submissions, highlighting a multiplicity of Middle Eastern perspectives and identities.

   **ReOrient 2026 Forum**, a convening of artists, academics, activists produced in partnership with **[MENA Theater Makers Alliance](https://www.menatheater.org)**, will take place during the run of the festival in San Francisco.